Joseph Martin (Wisconsin politician): Personal life and family

+Joseph Martin was the 9th of at least 10 children born to Edward Martin (1836-1914) and his wife Bridgette (' Farrell; 1842-1916).
+His parents were Irish American immigrants who had arrived in Wisconsin in the 1850s, and were pioneers of the town of Rockland in Brown County.

 Joseph Martin married Mildred Eleanor Wright on October 5, 1904.
-They lived in Green Bay and had four daughters, three of whom survived to adulthood.
+They resided in Green Bay and had four daughters, three of whom survived to adulthood.

 He died of a heart attack in Green Bay on March 19, 1946.